^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the urethritis caused by mycoplasmas and ureaplasms
+Causes urethritis caused by mycoplasmas and ureaplasmas

-Acute non-gonococcal urethritis in men is attributed to STI, but relatively often (in 20-50% of cases), the pathogen is not identified.
-Diagnosis of non-gonococcal urethritis is based on the detection of more than 5 rod-shaped leukocytes in the field of view of the microscope (at 1000-fold magnification) in the discharge from the urethra.
-However, a number of studies indicate that in 30-50% of cases, non-gonococcal urethritis is caused by Chlamydia trachomatis and 10-30% by Mycoplasma genitaliuin.
-There are indications of a possible role in the etiology of non-gonococcal urethritis in men with Ureaplasma urealyticum, Haemophilus species, Streptococcus species and Gardnerella vaginalis, but conclusive evidence has not yet been obtained.
-In some studies, the potential role in the development of non-gonococcal urethritis of the herpes simplex virus and adenoviruses has been studied.
+Acute non-gonococcal urethritis in men is classified as an STI, but relatively often (in 20-50% of cases) the pathogen is not identified.
+Diagnosis of non-gonococcal urethritis is based on the detection of more than 5 band neutrophils in the field of view of a microscope (at 1000-fold magnification) in the discharge from the urethra.
+At the same time, a number of studies indicate that in 30-50% of cases, non-gonococcal urethritis is caused by Chlamydia trachomatis and in 10-30% - Mycoplasma genitaliuin.
+There are indications of a probable role in the etiology of non-gonococcal urethritis in men of Ureaplasma urealyticum, Haemophilus species, Streptococcus species and Gardnerella vaginalis, but convincing evidence has not yet been obtained.
+Some studies have examined the potential role of herpes simplex virus and adenoviruses in the development of non-gonococcal urethritis.

-Symptoms of the urethritis caused by mycoplasmas and ureaplasms
+Symptoms urethritis caused by mycoplasmas and ureaplasmas

 Where does it hurt?